ibm-js/deliteful/docs/master/ProgressIndicator.md

 <a name="styling"></a>
 ## Element Styling
+### Supported themes

+This widget provides default styling for the following delite themes:

+* bootstrap
+* ios
+* holodark

 ### CSS Classes
 Style is defined by the CSS classes from the themes of the widget.
 CSS classes are bound to the structure of the widget declared in its template `deliteful/ProgressIndicator/ProgressIndicator.html`